bytecodealliance/rfcs/accepted/tail-calls.md

 that we may need to copy the return address to a new location on the stack when shrinking capacity, but it does let us avoid dynamic capacity checks.

+We've worked out the specifics for x86-64 and have enough of a general idea for how to translate this into other architectures that we are comfortable moving forward with this RFC proposal, even if we don't have every last "t" crossed and "i" dotted.
+Therefore, many of the following bits are somewhat x86-64 specific, but this shouldn't be taken as prescribing that all architectures must match exactly what x86-64 does.
+Other architectures should do what is natural for them, so long as they preserve the spirit of this proposal and maintain the following two properties:

+1. The callee must clean up its own stack space and on-stack arguments, not leave these things to the caller.
+2. We must maintain frame pointers (or backchains) for fast, DWARF-less stack walking, as Wasmtime requires that functionality.

 With that out of the way, lets get into the details.

-The new Wasm calling conventions will use the frame layout in the following diagram.
+The new Wasm calling convention will use the frame layout in the following diagram.
 For exposition's sake, this diagram assumes that the pointer size is 64 bits and that every stack argument and stack slot is pointer-sized.
 The actual implementation will not (for example) use a 64-bit slot for a 32-bit argument;